mariadb-corporation/MaxScale/Documentation/Monitors/MySQL-Monitor.md

 functionality.
 The only difference is that the MySQL monitor will also detect traditional Master-Slave topologies.

-### `failover`
+### `detect_standalone_master`

-Failover mode.
-This feature takes a boolean parameter is disabled by default.
+Detect standalone master servers.
+This feature takes a boolean parameter and is disabled by default.
+In MaxScale 2.1.0, this parameter was called `failover`.

 This parameter is intended to be used with simple, two node master-slave pairs where the failure of the master can be resolved by "promoting" the slave as the